-This side Kangaroo Point protest 2020-21.
-P©Kasun Ubayasiri
+Kangaroo Point protest 2020-21. ©Kasun Ubayasiri

-Opposite side: Kangaroo Point protest 2020-21. ©Kasun Ubaya-siri combine that with a pandemic and you feel like you are in a boxing ring," he said.
+Previous page: Kangaroo Point protest 2020-21. ©Kasun Ubayasiri "Detention itself has a high risk of depression, and you combine that with a pandemic and you feel like you are in a boxing ring," he said.

 To emphasise his point, he names those friends who've taken their own lives while tangled in the politics and red tape of being an asylum seeker in Australia.

-Farhad is joined on the balcony by about two dozen fellow detainees - there are many more, 120 in fact, all men, all longterm inmates and all locked up in this repurposed Kangaroo Point motel after arriving in Brisbane under the MedeVac scheme months earlier.
+Farhad is joined on the balcony by about two dozen fellow detainees - there are many more, 120 in fact, all men, all long-term inmates and all locked up in this repurposed Kangaroo Point motel after arriving in Brisbane under the MedeVac scheme months earlier.